-Full value - (1) value at 100% of the value standard.
-This is the value that should be applied in assessing the property per Wisconsin statutes, see the Wisconsin Property Assessment Manual (WPAM).
+Full value - (1) value at 100 percent of the value standard.
+This is the value that should be applied in assessing the property per Wisconsin Statutes, see the WPAM.
 (2) The same as equalized value, however is often used when referring to the value of school and special districts.